Join me in the kitchen for a Burmese cooking class and market tour with Mercury Home Family Cooking Class in Nyaungshwe, Myanmar.

 Nothing but a simple sandwichboard marked Thi Thi’s humble abode.
 Her frontless, canteen-esque store is what almost every dining establishment looks like in Myanmar.
 At the entryway was the dining table and at the back was the open-air kitchen, with nothing but four rudimentary coal fired, earthenware pots forming her stovetop.
 Next to the blue claypots was a table with a number of dry ingredients stacked neatly on top of the other in plastic see-through containers and a whole basket full of Southeast Asian condiments, like fish sauce and chili paste.

 Across the room was a metal folding table with three cooking stations already prepared.
 Each of us got our own wooden cutting boards, a wooden mortar and pestle set, and 9-inch cleavers, noticeably worn down from multiple use.
-Thi Thi’s sister (and apprentice in the kitchen) came out to greet us and bring us cutesy aprons and we immediately got to work.
+Thi Thi’s sister (and apprentice for her Burmese cooking class) came out to greet us and bring us cutesy aprons and we immediately got to work.

 It was all hands on deck.
 Everyone had to dice meat, mince vegetables, and season the curries.
 I appreciated how hygienic everything was.
 Apart from being hyper organized, Thi Thi didn’t miss a single detail: we had bowls of water to wash the meat after we diced them and plastic gloves to keep our hands from getting dirty.
 I was not used to wielding such a large cutting tool, but luckily, most of the blades were dull enough in the event someone nicked their fingers.